 On 11 June, Patrick Gaspard, President of the Open Society Foundations, received artists, writers, and activists in Brussels for a debate on: “L’IMAGINATION AU POUVOIR: THE POWER OF PROTEST IN WORDS, IMAGES ACTIONS.”
 The event took place at the BOZAR (Palais des Beaux-Arts / PSK), within the framework of the BOZAR’s thematic focus on the legacy of 1968, revolution, and Black Protest movements worldwide.

-Ms. Timea Junghaus, executive director of ERIAC, attended and – together with South African artist-activist-musician Kendell Geers, essayist Manu Claeys and Afro-Belgian writer and journalist Heleen Debeuckelaere – discussed protest movements from the 1960s until today.
+Ms. Timea Junghaus, the Executive Director of ERIAC, attended the event, and – together with South African artist-activist-musician Kendell Geers, essayist Manu Claeys and Afro-Belgian writer, and journalist Heleen Debeuckelaere – discussed protest movements from the 1960s until today.

 The event was organised by Open Society Foundation (OSF) and BOZAR and followed by a reception.

 ERIAC’s office is open to the public from Tuesday to Friday from 10:00h to 17:00h.